 This post has the potential to be confusing, especially for newer readers.
 So let me begin by saying that if you don't know what the term "annual seasonality" means, you can safely ignore everything written below.
 You don't need to read the rest of this article.

 I’m going to repeat some background about annual seasonality, then turn to the specifics of this particular signal.
-(If annual seasonality and MACD are old-hat to you, skip down to the “Recent Developments” heading below.)
+(If annual seasonality and MACD are old-hat to you, skip down to the “This Year's Signal” heading below.)

 Annual seasonality background